The ADHD symptom tracker, a tool any parent can use

 What are the causes of ADHD?

 According to modern research, ADHD is caused by brain changes, affecting the areas responsible for focus, attention, and impulsivity.
 Regardless, one cannot pinpoint an exact cause for this condition.
+This is why there are various strategies available on how to manage ADHD.

 As for the risk factors, the genetic predisposition stands at the top of the list.
 A family history of ADHD increases the risk, as well as brain chemical imbalances, birth problems (lack of oxygen, low birth weight) and substance abuse during pregnancy (smoking and drinking are also to blame).
 Children who are neglected present a higher risk of ADHD.